OSIRIS ISIS 5 ISIS OSIRIS

 Page 191

 "There goes neither.the eye, nor speech, nor the mind: we know not; nor do we see how to teach one about It.
-Different It is from all that are known, and It is beyond the unknown as well."
-168
+Different It is from all that are known, and It is beyond the unknown as

+This is the highest and ultimate crucifixion, not only of the hero, but of his god as well.
+Here the Son and the Father alike are annihilated-as personality-masks over the unnamed.
 For just as the figments of a dream derive from the life energy of one dreamer, representing only fluid splittings and complications of that single force, so do all the forms of all the worlds, whether terrestrial or divine, reflect the universal force of a single inscrutable mystery the power that constructs the atom and controls the orbits of the stars.

 That font of life is the core of the individual, and within himself he will find it-if he can tear the coverings away.
 The pagan Germanic divinity Othin (Wo tan) gave an eye to split the veil of light into the knowledge of this infinite dark, and then underwent for it the passion of a crucifixion: